Famous Last Words: The Democratic Candidate

 —Tennyson, “Locksley Hall” (1835)

-They left them there—but never called them, early or late, upon the morn,
+They left them there—but never called them, early or late, upon the morn;

-so them no trumpet-sounding summoned,
+for them no trumpet-sounding summoned,

-who’d blithely offered to conform.
+who’d slickly offered to conform.

-They might have used spondaic meter,
+They could have spun spondaic meter,

 but lacked the needed scanning time,

-and, finally, could not be bothered—
+and, finally, could not be bothered,

-so long as things would sorta rhyme.
+as long as things could kinda rhyme.

 ’T was the world, the funny old one they had cherished in their youth,